brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 19 bht.md

 # Ephesians 2:19 Commentary Help Text

 ## BHT:
-Believers, who were once strangers and foreigners, have been divinely transformed into citizens of the heavenly Jerusalem.
-Through the grace of God, they are no longer outsiders but are wholeheartedly embraced as members of His family.
-In this spiritual household, they have access to the abundant blessings and privileges that come with being in a profound and personal relationship with God.
-They have been incorporated into a community of faith, united upon the cornerstone of Jesus Christ.
-Together, as fellow citizens, they are recipients of God's boundless love and grace.
+Now you are no longer strangers or outsiders, but rather citizens of the heavenly Jerusalem, members of the family of God.
+You are no longer foreigners, but have been welcomed into God's very own household.

 ## Choicest Commentary Quotes:
 ### Henry Alford: